Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Methodology

 \section{Methodology}

-In this section, we first describe the problem setting with some notations.
-Then, we introduce DCCFSSL for federated semi-supervised learning, presenting the local training of clients and the aggregation of the server.
-An overview of our DCCFSSL is shown in \figurename~\ref{method:figure.framework}.
+In this section, we first outline the problem setting and introduce relevant notations.
+Then, we present our Dual Class-aware Contrastive Federated Semi-Supervised Learning (DCCFSSL) approach for FSSL, detailing the local training of clients and the aggregation process of the server.
+An overview of our DCCFSSL is provided in \figurename~\ref{method:figure.framework}.